MiFID II Compliance Healthcheck Service

 - Unbundling of research and execution commissions

-Taking into consideration everything within the scope of MiFID II, this particular regulation is one of the biggest to have hit the industry, and achieving compliance means that the Regulators will have a window into market activity.
+Taking into consideration everything within the scope of MiFID II, this particular regulation has been one of the biggest to ever hit the industry and has led to regulators having enhanced visibility into market activity.